We Update Our 65 Bond Picks:

 COVID-19 Crisis Shows Bond Ladder Strategy Disadvantages

 The fall in many corporate bond prices in the midst of the COVID-19 crisis in March 2020 illustrates a key bond ladder strategy disadvantage.
 If an investor built a bond ladder between September 2019 and February 2020, he would have invested when bond prices were very high and bond yields were low.
 In addition, since he likely put a good chunk of money into this newly built bond ladder, he didn't have any money left to take advantage when corporate bond prices fell in the midst of the COVID-19 crisis.
-BondSavvy's investment strategy focuses on maximizing capital appreciation and total return.
-Being able to buy bonds when markets fall is a big part of maximizing investment returns.

 Breaking Of Bond Ladder

-Many of the corporate bond investment opportunities available in March 2020 have never been seen before.
+Many of the corporate bond investment opportunities available in March 2020 had never been seen before.
 Some Apple bonds even fell 30 points before quickly recovering.
 Investors using our active approach to bond investing can take advantage of the market when prices fall, but bond ladders cannot.
 We discuss how bond ladders attempt to time the market later in this fixed income blog post.

-BondSavvy's focus is corporate bonds, and corporate bonds are the focus of this post; however, many of the same concepts can be applied to investing in municipal bonds and Treasury bonds.
+Bondsavvy's focus is corporate bonds, and corporate bonds are the focus of this post; however, many of the same concepts can be applied to investing in municipal bonds and Treasury bonds.
 That said, out of municipal, Treasury, and corporate bonds, we believe corporate bonds are best suited to active investing.

 Bond Ladder Example